hexsprite/minify-js-sourcemaps/README.md

 ```

 Known problems:
-- Babili (used when uglify failes) is not setup to create sourcemaps yet
+- Babili (used when uglify fails) is not setup to create sourcemaps yet
 - Minifying takes a lot longer